sembi03/Python-Assignment/README.md

 # Module 10 & 11: CALCULATOR USING TKINTER
 ### Task 1: You need to upload the compressed zip file of your working project folder to drive and then submit the accessible link (make sure to enable sharing access).https://github.com/sembi03/Python-Assignment/blob/fe9a649b913f0e5109fa7c7daf32dcfb33cad229/Assignment_6Task1.zip

+# Module 12: Building Database Apps with PostgreSQL & Python
+### Task 1: You need to upload the compressed zip file of your working project folder to drive and then submit the accessible link (make sure to enable sharing access).https://github.com/sembi03/Python-Assignment/blob/fe9a649b913f0e5109fa7c7daf32dcfb33cad229/Assignment_6Task1.zip